Description

 Project Progress

 First three turbines installed 2016-17.
 Fourth turbine installed 2020.
-Two more turbines to be installed 2022/23.
+Two more turbines and an offshore hub installed 2023.

 Key Environmental Issues